fishfugu/cv-builder/README.md

 ## Description

-A tool designed to help manage, update, and generate professional CVs and cover letters in multiple formats (PDF, Open Document Format, and HTML).
-The primary goal: to make it easy to update experience and skills in a centralised datastore and generate outputs that are clean, professional, and ready for use in job applications (rather than keeping them in a Word Doc that one has to find later and update, fitting new information into the right format, etc.).
+A tool designed to help manage, update, and generate professional CVs and cover letters in multiple formats (PDF, LaTeX, and HTML).
+The primary goal: to make it easy to update experience and skills in a centralised datastore and generate outputs that are clean, professional, and ready for use in job applications.

 This project is built with **Node.js** to demonstrate problem-solving, API development, and experience with modern web technologies.

 Long-term, the project aims to integrate additional features such as automated cover letter generation based on job descriptions, application tracking, and a web front-end for managing experience data easily.

-## Motivation

-After working at the ABC for close to 18 years, I began looking to apply for new opportunities.
-In the process of preparing my applications, I saw an opportunity to automate the process of managing and generating CVs and cover letters, while showcasing my skills as a developer.
-This tool is designed not only to help with my own job search but also to be a solution that could be useful for others in a similar position.
-It reflects my focus on:

-1. **Iterative Development**: Building solutions step-by-step, improving incrementally with each iteration.
-2. **Efficiency**: Avoiding over-engineered solutions by focusing on simplicity and usability.
-3. **Professionalism**: Clean code, tidy output, and a focus on delivering results efficiently.

 ## Features

 - Centralised storage of experience data in JSON format.
-- Output formats supported: PDF, HTML, and Open Document Format (coming soon).
+- Output formats supported: PDF, HTML, and LaTeX.
-- Dynamic generation of CVs using templating (HTML via EJS).
+- Dynamic generation of CVs using templating (HTML via EJS, LaTeX).
 - Automated PDF generation using `pdfkit`.
+- Optional LaTeX-to-PDF conversion support.
-- Future plans to include:
+- Future plans:
   - Cover letter generation using AI (based on job descriptions).
   - Application tracking for managing job applications.
   - Web-based front-end for managing experience data.